Memory Asymmetry Creates Heteroclinic Orbits to Nash Equilibrium in Learning in Zero-Sum Games: Theoretical Results

 {\it Proof Sketch.} We consider a linear stability analysis in the neighborhoods of the obtained fixed points.
 Let $\bs{J}$ denote the Jacobian matrix for learning dynamics with $\bs{z}=(\bs{x},y)$ and $J_{ij}:=\partial \dot{z}_i/ \partial z_j|_{*}$.
 Each fixed point is locally stable when the maximum eigenvalue of the Jacobian except for $0$ (denoted as $\lambda_1$) is negative.
 We derive $\lambda_1< 0 \Leftrightarrow -\tilde{x}_1^*x_4^*+\tilde{x}_2^*x_3^*> 0$, completing the proof.

-\begin{corollary}[Duality of fixed point] Under Def.~\ref{def_One-memory}, if strategies $\bs{x}$ and $y$ satisfy $(x^{\eq}(\bs{x},y),y)=(x^{\rm o},y^{\rm o})$, the strategies are fixed points of learning dynamics even in the region of $-\tilde{x}_1x_4+\tilde{x}_2x_3< 0$.
+\begin{corollary}[Divergence from fixed points] Under Def.~\ref{def_One-memory}, if strategies $\bs{x}$ and $y$ satisfy $(x^{\eq}(\bs{x},y),y)=(x^{\rm o},y^{\rm o})$, the strategies are fixed points of learning dynamics even in the region of $-\tilde{x}_1x_4+\tilde{x}_2x_3< 0$.
 However, the strategies are unstable, and learning dynamics diverge from there. \end{corollary}

 Let us explain the property of learning dynamics from Thms.~\ref{thm_Fixed} and \ref{thm_Local}.
 First, Thm.~\ref{thm_Fixed} means that the fixed points of learning dynamics correspond to the original Nash equilibrium.
 However, learning dynamics do not converge to all of these fixed points.
 Thm.~\ref{thm_Local} shows that learning can converge to only roughly half of the fixed points where the condition $-\tilde{x}_1x_4+\tilde{x}_2x_3>0$ should be satisfied.
 Because the equivalence holds when all the inequalities become equalities in Eq.~\eqref{equivalence}, this condition is equivalent to the strict concavity of Y's utility function $v^{\eq}(\bs{x},y)$.